7h3Pr1es7/FlareVM-OVA/README.md

 ## System Requirements & Other Details

 - This Version is prepared on 11 October 2023 and using Virtualbox
-- This Version is Built on Top of VirtualBox
 - Minimum of 4GB RAM (8GB recommended)
 - Adequate disk space for the virtual machine image
 - Username - flarevm